publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 The keys are:

--  ``standalone/mobile`` - The software is a standalone application typically installed and run on a mobile operating system.
+-  ``standalone/mobile`` - The software is a standalone application, typically installed and run on a mobile operating system.
 -  ``standalone/iot`` - The software is suitable for an IoT context.
 -  ``standalone/desktop`` - The software is typically installed and run in a